morganjeanna/cse15l-lab-reports/index.md

 ```
 The command shown above is searching through and listing each directory in `technical`.

+## Find and delete files
+`$ find -name [name] -delete`
-You can use the `find` command to delete files within a directory that match a given name.
-This can be done by entering `find -name [name] -delete` into the command line.
-This command is useful if you want to delete all files within a directory that match a certain criteria.
+This command will find and delete each file within a directory that matches the given name.
+This command is useful if you want to delete all files within a directory that match a certain criteria by doing just one command.
 Below are some examples.
 ```
 $ find technical -name "chapter-1.txt" -delete
 ```